observeinc/observe-export/README.md

 * `start_time` defines the end of the query window and must be given according to the UTC timezone.

 * `url` defines the observe url to query the data from.
+It should not contain "https://".

-* `user` defines the user account to use for the export of the data.
+* `user` specifies the customer id, i.e., the first part of the url before `observeinc.com`; as this is part of the url already, specifying it is optional.

 * `token` the access token provisioned for the user to export the data/